 Further, their strong industry networks and relationships play a vital role in fostering strategic partnerships, securing key collaborations, and accessing valuable resources.
-Through these connections, we gain access to new markets, forge alliances with industry leaders, and stay abreast of the latest technological advancements Page 104 of 312 and market innovations.
-For further information on our management team, see "Our Management" on page 139.
+Through these connections, we gain access to new markets, forge alliances with industry leaders, and stay abreast of the latest technological advancements and market innovations.
+For further information on our management team, see "Our Management" on page 145.

-• Strong R&D team to innovate & introduce new products matching global standards
+• Strong R&D team